MED0001654827 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 The implant placement question comes up at almost every breast augmentation consultation, and patients usually arrive with at least some research already done.
 Often that research has surfaced strong opinions in different directions, and the differences between them can be confusing.
 Over the muscle, under the muscle, dual plane: each has its uses, each has trade-offs, and the right answer for one patient isn’t always the right answer for another.

-Dr Scott J Turner is a Specialist Plastic Surgeon (FRACS) with over a decade in private practice.
-He has performed more than 1,000 breast procedures and consults from his Sydney clinics in Bondi Junction and Manly.
-The article that follows walks through the three main placement options, what each does well, where each falls short, and the clinical factors that drive the recommendation in any given consultation.
+I’m Dr Scott J Turner, a Specialist Plastic Surgeon (FRACS), consulting at Bondi Junction in the Eastern Suburbs and Manly on the Northern Beaches.
+Over a decade in private practice and more than 1,000 breast procedures performed mean placement recommendations come from real clinical experience, not textbook generalisations.
+For the main procedure page, see breast augmentation in Sydney.
+Every breast augmentation I perform is carried out at an accredited Sydney private hospital with a specialist anaesthetist.
+What follows walks through the three main placement options, what each does well, where each falls short, and the clinical factors that drive the recommendation in any given consultation.

 The Three Main Placement Options